 What arises for you emotionally if you were to let your loved one eat as he or she wishes?

 Refusing to eat

-With terminal diseases such as cancer, it is normal to lose one’s appetite.
-In fact, feeding a patient artificially (through a tube, for example) may cause a tumor to grow even faster.
+With many terminal conditions, it is normal to lose one’s appetite.
+In fact, with diseases such as cancer, feeding a patient artificially through a tube may cause a tumor to grow even faster!